AVTsoof/data-integrity-tool/README.md

 ### The Triple-Layer System

 Standard hashing tools only check the file itself.
 This tool adds two more layers of protection:

-1.  **Layer 1: Archive Hash (SHA256)**
-    - Checks the `.sha256` file.
-If it matches, the archive is bit-for-bit identical to the original.
-2.  **Layer 2: 7z Internal Integrity (CRC32)**
-    - Runs `7z t`.
-This uses the archive's internal checksums to ensure no "bit-rot" has occurred during storage.
-3.  **Layer 3: Content Hash (SHA256)**
-    - Checks the `.content.sha256` file.
-This is a stable hash of the *uncompressed data*.
-If you re-zip the same files, Layer 1 will fail, but Layer 3 will pass, confirming your data is safe.

 ### Flexible Verification
 You can verify against either file: